ImanBarjane/employee-attrition-analysis/HR Analysis.md

     0  decision tree2 cv   0.856693  0.903553  0.878882  0.958523  0.958675

-Some of the other scores fell.
-That's to be expected given fewer features were taken into account in this round of the model.
-Still, the scores are very good.
+Some of the evaluation scores have decreased, which is expected since this model was trained with fewer features.
+However, the scores remain strong, indicating that the model still performs well despite the reduction in input data.

 #### Random forest - Round 2